IvyStreeter/Introduction-to-RNA-Seq/Lecture11:Enrichment/Lecture11.md

 - Self-contained; Are any of the genes in my set differentially expressed?
 Does not consider genes outside of your set
 - Competitive (most popular approach); Are genes in my set more commonly differentially expressed than genes outside the set?
 Considers genes outside your set

+Spearman may be better than Pearson due to ranking

 # Code notes